AlexCatto3/AlexWFH2024/README.md

 # AlexWFH2024
 AlexWFH2024

+# This repo is a next.js app from create-app with a small alter

 # Alex Bring Your Kid To Work April 2024
 Alex Bring Your Kid To Work April 2024